 One of the most effective ways to break up a long paragraphs of text is to create a list.
-Using lists has always been a popular and effective technique to grab a reader’s attention and hold onto it.
+Using top ten lists has always been a popular and effective technique to grab a reader’s attention and hold onto it.
 List blog posts are also notoriously easier to write, when compared to a long, essay-style post.

-And while we all may be familiar with what a list post is and how to write one, as Ali Hale wrote in her guest post on Problogger back in 2008, there are a number of ways to make your next list post as effective as possible.
+While we all may be familiar with what a list post is and how to write one, as Ali Hale wrote in her guest post on Problogger back in 2008, there are a number of ways to make your next list post as effective as possible.